VoxLeone/libloop/README.md

 Things here might break, make no sense, or become something cool later.
 Or not.

 If you're here out of curiosity, feel free to poke around or borrow anything useful.
 If you're expecting polished code or production readiness… this probably isn't the place (yet). 😄

 ---
+## Rationale

+We're building a Python library that:

+    Abstracts loops behind chainable, declarative transformations

+    Emphasizes flow-style processing like JavaScript's Symbol.iterator or functional pipelines

+    Wraps iterable logic into a clean, expressive API: Flow(...).sift(...).morph(...).drip(...)

+🧩 What Makes libloop Distinct?

+    It's Pythonic, but inspired by FP-style chains (à la Lodash, RxJS, or LINQ)

+    Encourages loop-free reasoning, which is rare in small Python libs

+    Could serve as an expressive, lazy data pipeline tool, especially for devs tired of writing for-loops and if filters manually

+---